lasseignelab/230227_EJ_MouseBrainIsoDiv/README.md

 ***shiny_app/ui.R*** - The purpose of this script is to run the user interface for shiny web application.

-#### Archived scripts

-    ## src/worm_analysis
-    ## ├── 17_dtu_whole_worm.Rmd
-    ## ├── 18_compare_worm_mouse.Rmd
-    ## └── salmon_quant.sh

-***Script 17: worm_analysis/17_dtu_whole_worm.Rmd*** - The purpose of
-this script is to examine differential transcript usage by sex in short-read c elegans data.
-I am especially interested in comparing this DTU to my own mouse data to look for evolutionary conserved genes with sex specific splicing.
-The entire script takes less than 10 minutes to run.
-Must be run in at least docker 1.3 to include c elegans annotation.
-This script does not depend on any other code, with the exception of functions.R, which can be sourced.

-***Script 18: worm_analysis/18_compare_worm_mouse.Rmd*** - The purpose
-of this script is to compare worm and mouse genes with DTU across sex to see if anything is conserved.
-Nothing was conserved so it was not super useful.

 ## Lasseigne Lab